Skip to Main Content

 Secure Your Website From Hackers

 You can go to great lengths in order to secure your website from being hacked, but by taking a few measures you will prevent almost all hacking attempts on your website from being successful.
-If you have already been hacked, the website needs to be properly cleaned in addition to taking the measures to prevent it from being hacked again.
+If your website has already been hacked, then these steps won't resolve that, instead, the website needs to be properly cleaned.

 Secure Your Computers

 Many hacks come from hackers getting FTP access to websites from malware on computers that have been used to access the website via FTP.
 It is important to make sure that all the software on those computers is kept up to date.
-The way that malware generally gets on machines is through security vulnerabilities in software that is accessible through your web browser, including things like Adobe Reader and QuickTime.
+How malware generally gets on computers is through security vulnerabilities in software that is accessible through your web browser, including things like Adobe Reader and QuickTime.
 Google's Chrome web browser, starting with version 10, automatically checks for outdated versions of that type of software running on your computer.
 You can also use Mozilla's Plugin Checker to check the current status of that type of software.
-For Window's users the Secunia Personal Software Inspector will also check for outdated software.
-You should also run a good anti-virus program on those machines.
+For Window's users, the Secunia Personal Software Inspector will also check for outdated software.
+You should also run a good anti-virus program on those computers.

-We would also recommend using a web browser that uses data from Google's Safe Browsing system, this will stop the web browser from accessing content on a website Google has detected malware on.
-Currently Mozilla's Firefox, Google's Chrome, and Apple's Safari access this data.
+We would also recommend using a web browser that uses data from Google's Safe Browsing system.
+This will stop the web browser from accessing content on a website Google has detected malware on.
+Currently Mozilla's Firefox, Google's Chrome, Opera and Apple's Safari access this data.

 Update Software